Income tax - Rental income (unfurnished rental)

 Paper Declaration

-You must complete form 2044.
+You must complete the form #2044.

 - You own at least one building for which a special plan applies (for example, historic monument)

-Declaration No. 2044 (or Special No. 2044) is attached to your Consolidated Statement No. 2042.
+Statement No. 2044 (or special 2044) is attached to your Consolidated Statement No. 2042.

-- Practical Brochure of Income Tax
+- Practical Income Tax Brochure

-- Information leaflet on land income
+- Information leaflet on property income

 Who can help me?